PubWatch: Objectives

-Pubwatch Schemes
+Schemes

 Pubwatch schemes vary in size and are headed by a coordinator and meet as a group on a regular basis to discuss problems that have occurred on or near licensed premises.
 Although Pubwatch schemes are supported by police who can offer help and advice, it must be recognised that the scheme is not run by police.

 Pubwatch taking action

 Pubwatch schemes may take action against individuals for anti-social behaviour in licensed premises.
 This action may be in the form of a ban. by way of all of members of the individual scheme exercising their common law right to exclude someone from their pubs.
 The group will not tolerate behaviour such as verbal abuse, violence, theft, drug taking/selling and vandalism.
 A vote to determine the action against these individuals is called at meetings.
 Action taken usually ranges from written warnings, to 'banning orders' where the individual, for a set period of time, is not allowed to enter any of the licensed premises operated by the members of the Pubwatch group.
 Some individuals who have been subjected to a Pubwatch banning order have unsuccessfully sought judicial review of the decisions.